 Cons of running a semimonthly payroll

 You need to consider how many employees you have and whether those employees are hourly or salaried.
-Running a semimonthly payroll for hourly employees is more difficult and confusing than doing so for salaried employees, especially when workers earn overtime pay.
+Running a semimonthly payroll for hourly employees is more difficult and confusing than doing so for salaried employees, especially when calculating overtime for semimonthly pay periods.
 To combat this, you could run semimonthly payroll for salaried employees and biweekly for hourly workers.

 The lack of consistency with semimonthly payroll can also be a turnoff for some businesses and employees.
 Because you must run payroll on a different day of the week, you could lose track of your responsibility.
 And, employees might not be sure which day they get paid.